-I also highly recommend you take some time with your team to think about the non-verbal meanings and emotional associations you want for your brand, and write that down in a document called “Our Brand Style Guide.”
+I also highly recommend you take some time with your team to think about the non-verbal meanings and emotional associations you want for your brand.
+When you’ve decided, make sure to write them down in a document called “Our Brand Style Guide.”

-The perfect brand name for your startup will generally be short, simple and easy to say, ideally a two syllable word, as these generally gain more traction with target audiences and are more easily remembered.
+The perfect brand name for your startup will generally be short, simple and easy to say.
+Ideally, it will be a two syllable word, as these generally gain more traction with target audiences and are more easily remembered.

 Building a successful brand will probably involve the development of a range of products, so your startup name should not be too specific.
 For example, although Footjoy is probably best known for making quality golf shoes, the brand is “Footjoy” not “Footjoy Golf Shoes”, as the company now also sells a wide range of golfing and outdoor gear.